-The Australian Industry Capability (AIC) Program is designed to meet key objectives of the 2016 Defence and Industry Policy Statement (DIPS).
+The Australian Industry Capability (AIC) Program is designed to meet key objectives of the 2016 Defence and Industry Policy Statement (DIPS) (PDF).

-The 2016 Integrated Investment Program and the requirement to achieve value for money determine the investment priorities for Defence and the need for any specific in-country industry capabilities.
+The 2016 Integrated Investment Program (PDF) and the requirement to achieve value-for-money determine the investment priorities for Defence and the need for any specific in-country industry capabilities.
 In accordance with DIPS, the AIC Program aims to:

-The Minister for Defence Industry issued a media release on 29 June 2017 highlighting the strengthening of the Australian Industry Capability Program.
+The Minister for Defence Industry issued a media release in June 2017 highlighting the strengthening of the Australian Industry Capability Program.

-As the media release notes, the Australian Industry Capability Plan Template has been strengthened in line with Government’s defence industry policy of maximising Australian industry involvement in meeting Australia’s defence capability goals.
+As the media release notes, the Australian Industry Capability Plan Template (DOC) has been strengthened in line with government’s defence industry policy of maximising Australian industry involvement in meeting Australia’s defence capability goals.

 The changes have been made to explicitly address:

 The AIC Program aims to create opportunities for Australian companies to compete on their merits for Defence work on a value for money basis.
 Consequently, for tendered solutions to represent value for money, tenderers must describe how their proposed approach will enhance defence industry capability and capacity.